ItsNicko/FBLACER/learn.md

-# Learn FBLACER: a simple guide for beginners (age ~14)
+# Learn FBLACER: a simple guide for beginners

-This guide explains how FBLACER works in a friendly, step-by-step way.
-No prior experience required, I'll explain terms, show what each part does, and give simple exercises you can try.
+This is a simple guide to how FBLACER works and how you can minrove it or add on to it

-Who this is for
+Who is this for

-- If you're like me and curious about making interactive websites, this is for you.
+- If your like me and like to make interactive apps and experinces
-- By the end you'll understand: how the quiz app works, what each file does, and how to make simple changes.
+- By the end you will learn the ins and outs of this web app mainly the JavaScript and how to make minor tweaks

 What you'll learn (short)

-- How HTML, CSS, and JavaScript work together to make a web app.
+- How HTML, CSS, and JavaScript work together.
-- How this app shows questions, checks answers, and keeps score.
+- How this shows questions, checks answers, and keeps score.
-- How the app can connect to Firebase (a backend) to save scores and show leaderboards.
+- How it can connect to Firebase (a backend) to save scores and show leaderboards.
-- Hands-on exercises to try in the code.

-Easy explanations
+Friendly glossary

+- Fetch: a way to load files (like reading a text file) from the web folder.
+- DOM: the Document Object Model - the browser's representation of the page.
+JavaScript changes the DOM to show questions.
+- Event listener: code that waits for something (like a click) and then runs.
+- Local storage: a small place in your browser where the app can save settings like your username.
+- Firebase: a service that can store data on the internet.
+This app can use it to save scores and profiles.

-- HTML — the structure.
+- HTML - the structure.
 Think of it like the bones of a page. `index.html` holds the buttons, the place where questions show up, and links to the code and styles.
-- CSS — the looks. `style.css` decides colors, fonts, spacing, and how things look on phones and computers.
+- CSS - the looks. `style.css` decides colors, fonts, spacing, and how things look on phones and computers lots like clothes the website look obsean with out it (you can test it by removing it from <head> in `index.html`).
-- JavaScript — the behavior. `script.js` makes the app interactive: it chooses questions, listens for clicks, checks answers, updates scores, and shows charts.
+- JavaScript - the behavior. `script.js` makes the app interactive: it chooses questions, listens for clicks, checks answers, updates scores, and shows charts more like a nervous sytyem dictacts where eveything goes and how it does it.

-Project overview (what happens when you open the app)
+What happens when you open the app?

 1. Your browser loads `index.html`.
 2. `index.html` loads `style.css` (so everything looks nice) and `script.js` (so it works).